bbauska/Coursera-Bootstrap/readme.md

 idiosyncrasies of the different browsers in such a way that you can deliver consistent rendering of your website on different browsers.

-That\'s the second reason why you may want to resort to using a Front-End Web UI framework.
+That&apos;s the second reason why you may want to resort to using a Front-End Web UI framework.

-And the third aspect of course is that when you need to design a website, you\'re always going to be under terrible time pressure.
+And the third aspect of course is that when you need to design a website, you&apos;re always going to be under terrible time pressure.

-Increasing your productivity so that you don\'t waste your energy and time on wasteful configuration issues of those individual components of your website.
+Increasing your productivity so that you don&apos;t waste your energy and time on wasteful configuration issues of those individual components of your website.